-With how complex a minute repeater movement is, it’d be easy to assume that the complication could be one of the latest to be devised.
+With how complex a minute repeater movement is, it’d be easy to assume that the complication could be one of the most recently devised.
 Yet, this is not the case.

-The first minute repeater pocketwatch would come at the hands of German watchmakers almost 50 years later in the early 18th century.
+The first minute repeater pocket watch would come from the hands of German watchmakers almost 50 years later in the early 18th century.
 And though they functioned when operated properly, the mechanism was not perfect and prone to partial chimes.

-Abraham Louis-Breguet, the often-named mastermind behind the tourbillon, would likewise leave a permanent mark on the repeater.
+Abraham Louis-Breguet, the often-named mastermind behind the tourbillon, would likewise leave a permanent mark on the repeater watch.
 Whereas previous minute repeaters employed a bell for activating the mechanism, Breguet was the one to implement the gong into the timepieces.

-This allowed the size to decrease substantially, while also making for more pleasing chimes.
-Additional inventions of his would also help perfect the complication, mitigating issues with incomplete chimes.
+This allowed the size of a repeater pocket watch to decrease substantially, while also making for more pleasing chimes.
+Additional inventions of his would also help perfect the complication, mitigating issues with incomplete chimes and muffled sound.

 In early 2019, Jaquet Droz released a one-of-one variation on their Bird Repeater watch.
 Where previous versions implemented various birds, this piece unique presents falcons, in commemoration of the UAE’s national symbol.

-In this exclusive example, the two adult falcons are presented in 18K white gold, both of which are products of hand-engraving and hand-painting.
+In this exclusive example, the two dial-side falcons are presented in 18K white gold, both of which are products of hand-engraving and hand-painting.
 Likewise, the rest of the dial is gold and equally artistic.
-The trademark off-center dial is black onyx, and is contrasted by mother-of-pearl segments of the dial.
+The trademark off-center dial is black onyx and is contrasted by mother-of-pearl segments of the dial.